 CAM & Compression Latches

-Found on virtually every recreational boat, marine compression and cam latches are used to hold a hinged lid or door in the closed position.
-They are common on rod lockers and livewells in bass boats, fish boxes and dry storage boxes of offshore and flats boats, and floor compartments on towsports boats. » Read More
+Marine compression and cam latches are used to hold a hinged lid or door in the closed position.
+They are common on rod lockers and livewells in bass boats, fish boxes and dry storage boxes of offshore boats, and floor compartments on towsports boats. » Read More

 What Are Marine Cam Latches & Compression Latches?